johnwcowan/subsetg-book/intro-020-glossary.md

 allocated and deallocated dynamically from the heap.

 *begin-block*: A sequence of statements starting with `BEGIN` and ending with `END`.
-Usually a begin-block begins with some declarations, which are otherwise only allowed at the beginning of a procedure.
+Usually a begin-block contains some declarations, which are otherwise only allowed at the procedure level.

 *bit string*: A sequence of bits.
 There are several ways to write such a string: `'1011011011101010'B` (binary) =